bekk/bekk-christmas/post/ux/designing-for-online-auctions.md

 ![](https://media.giphy.com/media/xT5LMESHbV1KLGMsq4/giphy.gif)

 I came to understand that there are several essential elements to an online auction, and that it is absolutely critical that they work well and are simple to use, especially when the user is committing himself to bids of *millions* of krones.
 Physical auctions are fast-paced and the prices rise quickly, and this is exactly what happens during the final minutes of an online auction as well.
-Therefore it is imperative that the user knows how to place a bid and that the site doesn’t go down (yes, we stress -ested this multiple times 😅).
+Therefore it is imperative that the user knows how to place a bid and that the site doesn’t go down (yes, we stress-tested this multiple times 😅).

 We spent many months designing and building the auction.
 Although we wanted to release early to get direct feedback from users, there was a lot of functionality that had to be ready before a release.
 I regularly tested my designs and the flow I had made on the users I could get a hold of, iterating on everything from the information architecture to the microcopy, yet we launched with a slight uncertainty of how the product would be received.
 After launching our product in October we have been observing and monitoring how the auction is being used, as well as communicating with actual users.
 This is an attempt to summarize some challenges and key learnings of how to design for an online auction, or similar platforms, such as the article I would have wanted to read many months ago.